Skip to main content

 Postage Metering Services

-Mail and Messenger Services provides postage metering services for numerous agencies, boards, and commissions through the Springfield and Chicago CMS mail centers.
+Mail & Messenger Services provides postage metering services for numerous agencies, boards, and commissions through the Springfield and Chicago CMS mail centers.
 This service eliminates the need for many postage meter leases and reduces the workload in individual agencies.

 Presort Contractual Agreements